AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 # AdapTable CJS (Vanilla TypeScript) Support Template

-> For ESM (which is the recommended way to use AdapTable) see [Adaptable Vanilla TypeScript Support Template](https://github.com/AdaptableTools/support-template-adaptable-aggrid)
+This is a very basic example of how to get started with AdapTable - the market-leading, low code AG Grid extension using CommonJS.

-This is a very basic example of how to get started with AdapTable - the market-leading, low code AG Grid extension.
+> For ESM (which is the **recommended way** to use AdapTable) see [Adaptable Vanilla TypeScript Support Template](https://github.com/AdaptableTools/support-template-adaptable-aggrid)

 This template is particularly useful if you wish to build a very small demo for Support purposes.